bmbruno/ez-demo/README.md

-# EZDemo
+# Bruno's Toolbox

-A solution engineer's best friend.
+A collection of tools that help make my job easier.

 # Features

 ### Text Library

-Manage strings of text to quickly copy/paste where needed when running a demonstration.
+Manage strings of text to quickly copy/paste where needed when running a demonstration or filling out web forms.

-# ToDo

-* Open source - DONE 2025.03.11
-* Update app icon - DONE 2025.03.12
-* Configure sidebar as default open behavior - DONE 2025.03.12
-* Style for dark mode